cabforum/archive/docs/EVG.md

 Required/Optional: Optional
 Contents: If present, this field MUST contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.

+The organizationIdentifier MUST be encoded as a PrintableString or UTF8String (see RFC 5280).

 The Registration Scheme MUST be identified using the using the following structure in the presented order:

 • 3 character Registration Scheme identifier;